A Guide to Sustainable Trail Course Marking

 While telling the runners where to go, we also add information for the sweepers.
 Some of the signs are picked up by the sweepers and some are picked up by aid station volunteers.

-Marking materials we do not use
+Marking materials we avoid

 Barrier or high-visibility tape: These are usually used once and then thrown in the trash.